ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 - `sn-labs-<username>`: This is a namespace just for you.
 You have full _read_ and _write_ access to this namespace.
 - `sn-labsassets`: This is a shared namespace you only have _read_ access to.

-3. Ensure that you are targeting the `us-south` region where you created your namespace.
+3. Ensure that you are targeting the `us-south` region where these namespaces reside as you saw in the output of the `ibmcloud target` command.
 ```
 ibmcloud cr region-set us-south
 ```